frezaeix/3D_Object_Detection/README.md

 * Multimodal Semi-Supervised Learning for 3D Objects
 * Multimodal virtual point 3d detection
 * 3DIoUMatch: Leveraging IoU Prediction for Semi-Supervised 3D Object Detection CVPR'21
+  * Although SESS brings noticeable improvements upon a vanilla VoteNet when using only a small portion of labeled data, we find their consistency regularization suboptimal, as it is uniformly enforced on all the student and teacher predictions.
+In this work, we instead propose to apply confidence-based filtering to improve the quality of pseudo-labels from the teacher predictions and we are the first (in both 2D and 3D object detection) to introduce IoU estimation for localization filtering.
 * SESS: Self-Ensembling Semi-Supervised 3D Object Detection CVPR'20
   * SESS is built upon VoteNet [18] and adopts a two-stage training scheme.
 It leverages a mutual learning framework composed of an EMA teacher and a student, uses asymmetric data augmentation, and enforces three kinds of consistency losses between the teacher and student outputs.
 *